Dangling, misplaced, and limiting modifiers are three common types of modification errors in Standard Written English.

 Modifiers are words, phrases, or clauses that describe another word (or group of words) in a sentence.
 Modifiers change the meaning of the sentence by adding details and qualifying information.
 Generally, English places modifiers as close to the word (or group of words) they describe as possible.

 When modifiers are placed in their proper position in a sentence, they add details and qualifying information that help readers and listeners better interpret the writer, speaker, knowledge worker’s text.

 When modifiers are placed in positions that confuse the sentence’s meaning, they may be called an unclear or awkward.

 Dangling modifiers happen when the opening phrase of a sentence should share the sentence’s subject, but doesn’t.
-This disconnect can make the sentence confusing because readers aren’t sure what the opening phrase refers to.
+This disconnect can make the sentence confusing or even humorous.